PBR/CoSSA/rawreads/Simulation Of Datasets.md

 the R-bulk consists of five mutated sequences with assured R locus presence.

-### Phase 2: Creation of Paired-end Read Files
+### Phase 2: Creation of Compressed Paired-end Read Files

 This phase is for both datasets largely the same.
 The script uses the Julia library Pseudoseq for the main work.
 The coverage (cov) and the 'initial number of genome copies' (ng) parameters were tuned to achieve a similar small file size.
+Coverage is 50 for the parents, 15 for the S-bulk, and 20 for the R-bulk.

-The read length parameter is 150bp, with an error rate of 0.001.
+The read length parameter is 150bp, with a sequencing error rate of 0.001.
 The other parameters follow the Pseudoseq tutorial.